sachinarpit/study-notes/Study/notes/Spark-notes.md

   * When to use what

-# Driver, Executors and Driver memory in the light of execution modes
+# Driver, Executors and Driver memory, Driver cores in the light of execution modes

 # What happens, when you submit your job to Spark cluster